ankitmaloo/ankitm.github.io/index.md

 layout: default
 ---

 I live in ~~Mumbai~~ San Francisco now, made the move in April.
-Currently working on Clio AI - helping research labs shorten their time to plan experiments.
+Currently working on Clio AI - long horizon RL agents that can finish tasks with high accuracy.

 ## A few things about me: